MindscapeHQ/raygun4php/README.md

 Note that this data is stored as a cookie.
 If you do not call SetUser the default is to store a random UUID to represent the user.

-This feature can be used in CLI mode by calling SetUser(string) at the start of your session.
+This feature can be used in CLI mode by calling SetUser() at the start of your session.

 ### Filtering Sensitive Data